 As I’ll show you later, it’s not unusual to come out of Ross owing more than $400,000 for vet school and more than $500,000 for medical school.
 In many cases, you will be unable to pay that amount of debt back without federal forgiveness and repayment plans.

 This post is my own opinion, but I’ll back it up with some cold hard facts.
-If you’re currently dealing with student loans from Ross University, you can check out how I help professionals with high debt loads from medical and veterinary school here.
+Are you currently dealing with student loans from high Ross University tuition costs?
+If so, you can check out how I help professionals with high debt loads from medical and veterinary school here.

 What is Ross University?